xmatters/xm-labs-LogicMonitor-Integration/README.md

 The most important thing you must do here is to configure the __Escalation Chain__.

-- Select the escalation chain you just created in [Create LogicMonitor Escalation Chain](#create-logicmonitor-escalation-chain)
+- Select the escalation chain you just created in the last step: [Create LogicMonitor Escalation Chain](#create-logicmonitor-escalation-chain)

 4. Save Alert Rule.